json-api/json-api/recommendations/index.md

 ### JSON

-Naming format should follows the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml?showone=Property_Name_Format#Property_Name_Format), where:

-> Property names must conform to the following guidelines:
+It is important to adhere to a defined convention.
+Recommended property names **SHOULD** conform to the following guidelines:

+- Property names **SHOULD** be camel-cased, ascii strings.
+- First characters **SHOULD** be "a-z" (U+0061 to U+007A).
-> * Property names should be meaningful names with defined semantics.
+- Property names **SHOULD** be meaningful names with defined semantics.

-> * Property names must be camel-cased, ascii strings.
-> * The first character must be a letter, an underscore (_) or a dollar sign ($).
-> * Subsequent characters can be a letter, a digit, an underscore, or a dollar sign.
-> * Reserved JavaScript keywords should be avoided (A list of reserved JavaScript keywords can be found below).
-> * These guidelines mirror the guidelines for naming JavaScript identifiers.
-This allows JavaScript clients to access properties using dot notation. (for example, result.thisIsAnInstanceVariable).
+These guidelines mirror the guidelines for naming JavaScript identifiers.
+This allows JavaScript clients to access properties using dot notation.

 > Here's an example of an object with one property: